mastercoin-MSC/install-msc/README-Vagrant.md

 The Vagrantfile is currently using (*trusting*) the [parallels/ubuntu-13.10](https://vagrantcloud.com/parallels/ubuntu-13.10) base box created by Parallels and the Mastercoin base box [msgilligan/mastercoin-ubuntu-base](https://vagrantcloud.com/msgilligan/mastercoin-ubuntu-base).

 You should consider them untrusted binaries.
-Only use them with TEST-MSC and samll amounts of Bitcoin.
+Only use them with TEST-MSC and small amounts of Bitcoin.

 Instructions
 ------------